-- assess features and quality
+- They assess features and quality.

-Testing follows a strict blueprint.
-This optimizes the use of valuable resources -- skills, time, and money, while providing stakeholders with essential information to take the product forward.
-The goal is to facilitate a good end-user experience through a strong quality assurance program.
-With the stakes so high, QA managers are some of the top earners in tech.
+Testing follows a strict blueprint to optimize workload, time and money while providing stakeholders with essential information to move the product forward.
+The goal is to facilitate a positive end-user experience by keeping a thorough quality assurance (QA) program.
+Given the high stakes for developers, QA managers are some of the top earners in the technology industry.
 Testing usually follows these steps:

-- Requirement analysis where managers outline a plan to put a suitable test strategy in place.
+- Conduct a requirement analysis, where managers outline a plan to put a suitable test strategy in place.

 Software Testing Methods